Adam Monohon writes about an artist who uses the ancient art of salt photography to capture today’s materiality.

 As one critic remarked of Talbot’s early images in the literary magazine the Athaneum in 1845, “photography has already enabled us to hand down to future ages a picture of the sunshine of yesterday.”
 Froese’s images hold the same promise today.
 In the face of the massive ecological turmoil brought on by the accelerating climate change of the Anthropocene, these images function as a record for the future, just as much as they exist as art today.

-The quiet urgency of the works in Process find resonance in an untitled large-scale cyanotype work from the series Wollemi Giants, produced during Froese’srecent artist residency at BigCi in the Blue Mountains.
+The quiet urgency of the works in Echoes of Process find resonance in an untitled large-scale cyanotype work from the series Wollemi Giants, produced during Froese’srecent artist residency at BigCi in the Blue Mountains.
 It consists of 56 individual prints and is presented in the exhibition adjacent to the assembled waxed paper negatives that were used to print the work.
 This installation confronts the viewer with a charred tree stump in duplicate at life scale.
-Whereas the works in Process depict the very beginnings of life this piece reflects on an end.
+Whereas the works in Echoes of Process depict the very beginnings of life this piece reflects on an end.
 In particular, the devastating losses exacted by the ever more frequent wildfires of our age.